PhaethonPsychis/gagabank/README.md

 # playmaker.
 Raise like is 2017
 What the project creator can do with this contract?.Launch a presale.
 Receive money.
 Register your sponsors.
 Playmaker is a simple and powerful fundraising protocol on the Ethereum blockchain.
 It is a self-custodial contract, permissionless and decentralised.
 You are in control</br>
-What a consumer can do with this contract?
+What a consumer can do with this contract? </br>
-Consumer can pre-register for an up-coming sale of a product and take advantage of reduced prices.</br>
+Register for an up-coming sale of a product and take advantage of reduced prices.</br>
+Support a project she loves to raise money and launch</br>
 #### Usecase description
 Imagine Alice wants to raise some Ether to finish her new project.
 She wants to launch a presale and offer her community the opportunity to buy the artifact with a discount.
 There are not any intermediaries.
 It's just Alice and her friends.
 Alice needs a bank platform that is decentralized, permissionless, and crypto-friendly to accept donations from friends and family easily.</br>